AI Workers

 Batch Embedding

 Section titled “Batch Embedding”BatchEmbeddingWorker processes embedding jobs in parallel.
-It accepts BatchEmbeddingJob items, calls the configured embedding provider, and stores results:
+It takes chunk lists, calls the configured embedding provider, and stores results. embed_batch() returns a job id you can poll with get_progress():

 class EmbeddingOrchestrator: def __init__(self, worker: BatchEmbeddingWorker) -> None: self._worker = worker

-Section titled “Document Ingestion”DocumentIngestionWorker handles parsing, chunking, and storing documents.
-It tracks progress with IngestionProgress and returns IngestionResult:
+Section titled “Document Ingestion”DocumentIngestionWorker handles parsing, chunking, and storing documents. ingest_document() returns a job id; progress is tracked per job:

 class DocumentProcessor: def __init__(self, worker: DocumentIngestionWorker) -> None: self._worker = worker

-Section titled “Maintenance Worker”MaintenanceWorker runs periodic tasks like index optimization, cache cleanup, and health checks:
+Section titled “Maintenance Worker”MaintenanceWorker runs periodic tasks like index optimization, cache cleanup, and health checks.
+Register tasks with a handler callable, then trigger them manually with run_task_now():

 class HealthMonitor: def __init__(self, worker: MaintenanceWorker) -> None: self._worker = worker